 This facility is available for use by all visiting campers but purchase of a KiwiCash digital key is necessary to access the KiwiCamp facilities (apart from the toilet which is free to the public).

 - Where is the KiwiCamp?
-KiwiCamp will be located at the Seaforth Road carpark, Bowentown.
+KiwiCamp is located at the Seaforth Road carpark, Bowentown.
 Google Maps link: https://goo.gl/maps/k1gz53ckdLZL3bGa8

 - About KiwiCamp - Please see the KiwiCamp website.

-KiwiCamp is expected to be operational at TECT Park in early 2020.
+Another KiwiCamp facility is expected to be operational at TECT Park by May 2020.